LeamHall/conversationalCoding/Foundations.md

 ### Composite types
 Define a variable of the global structure.
-  Assign a string to the string attribute
-  Call the method and print the string.
+  Assign a string to the string attribute of the structure Call the method attached to the strucutre, and print the string.

 Make an slice/array/list of a few numbers.
   Write a loop that iterates over the slice and prints the number doubled.

-Using three people you know, make a hash/map with their name as the key, and describe the relationship as the value.
+Using three people you know, make a hash/map/dict with their name as the key, and describe the relationship as the value.
   Iterate over the map and print each key and value.